Sienci-Labs/Resources/experimental/np-preparing-to-be-cnc-owner.md

 You've done the hours of research and are ready to embark on your CNC journey.
 Ready to push the boat from the shore and jump in with both oars straining under your power.
 You will make magnificent creations that the world will line up to gander at.
 In time your marvels will be in a museum!
 Wait, is that rain I feel on my cheek?
 (Downpour of information incoming) Why am I veering off to the left all the time in this boat?
 (Machine maintenance) Did I remember to pack a bailer to get this water out?(How am I gonna do this?
 Community can help)

 We get it.
 It's a really exciting time and you are eager to start!
-Let's review what you are getting yourself into, the learning journey you will be taking and what iceburgs to look out for along the way.
+Let's review what you are getting yourself into, the learning journey you will be taking and what icebergs to look out for along the way.

 ### Costs

-Machine, router or spindle, accessories, endmills<br>
+Machine, router or spindle, accessories, end mills<br>
 Dust collection strategy<br>
 Safety equipment<br>
 Computer, monitor, mouse<br>